concord-consortium/leap-motion/README.md

 markOne
 ```
 Adding a bar will connect the two groups of molecules immediately when the simulation is loaded.
 The spoon, previously enabled in the Options menu, can be pre-set to appear whenever a bar is present.

+The `vacuum` parameter for the bar will leave a vacuum between the two groups of molecules, but if the spoon is selected it will appear.

 The `markOne` parameter will highlight an atom on the right for the student to watch as the simulation heats up.

 Example URL: